DominatorCode/Advanced-Lucene-Search/README.md

 # Advanced-Lucene-Search
-Intelligent high performance search engine for item names with Apache Lucene .NET
+Intelligent, high-performance, full-featured text search engine for item names with Apache Lucene .NET

 Includes a fuzzy search function that allows the percentage of invalid characters.